Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-This call requests the data in form of list of URLs to pages containing the data, providing an output similar to the following:
+This call requests the data in form of a list of URLs to pages containing the data, creating an output similar to the following:

 ```
 json